A non-Standard Standard Model: Introduction

-In the final section $\S\,4$ of the paper we explore some hypotheses --- motivated by the iquark picture --- that constitute a more substantial departure from the SM.
-The similarity between the iquark and lepton $U_{EW}(2)$ representations strongly suggests they are related.
-So we hypothesize the possibility of a phase transition induced by the product group structure.
+Perhaps the primary benefit of the n-SM is that it affords an alternative perspective for extensions.
+In the final section $\S\,4$, we hypothesize the possibility of a phase transition induced by the product group structure.
 Our idea is that gauge bosons of $SU(3)$ versus $U(2)$ see themselves as a quantum system and the other as an environment through their mutual interactions with matter fields.
 As a consequence, in restricted regions of phase space, their mutual decoherence is posited to precipitate a transmutation of matter field representations.
 In particular, the affected defining representation gets reduced to its trace due to decoherence.
-We interpret this transmutation as a phase transition, and it occurs without breaking symmetry.
-It is a non-perturbative dynamical effect not accounted for by the Lagrangian; so, given the hypothesis, our n-SM is clearly an effective theory at the EW energy scale valid only in certain regions of phase space.
+We interpret this representation transmutation as a phase transition, and it occurs without breaking symmetry.
+It is a non-perturbative dynamical effect not modeled by the Lagrangian; so our n-SM is an effective theory at the EW energy scale valid only in certain regions of phase space.
+If this mechanism is viable, it allows otherwise excluded options for unifying symmetry groups, because iquarks and leptons are not required to belong to inclusive multiplets.